zHimmelsbach/adni_hci/EDA_Revised_Project_Statement.md

 *
 {: toc}

-    CS109A - Group 59: Zachary Himmelsbach and Alli Welton

-## Revised Project Question: Can we predict a patient's HCI (hypometabolic convergence index) given their answers to a group of cognitive tests?
+## Can we predict a patient's HCI (hypometabolic convergence index) given their answers to a group of cognitive tests?

 One of the indicators of Alzheimer's disease is hypometabolism (low levels of metabolic activity) in particular regions of the brain.
 Hypometabolism can be visualized in a PET scan of the brain using a radioactive glucose tracer, known as FDG-PET.
 However, an FDG-PET scan will usually cost a patient around $6700.
 Being able to predict the HCI from a set of cognitive test questions, and thus the likelihood that a patient with mild cognitive impairment will decline to Alzheimer's, could save money for patients and help alert families earlier.